Content Marketing for SaaS: How to Create a Winning Strategy

 What is SaaS Content Marketing?

-The following are the common types of content used by SaaS marketing teams to engage and educate potential customers:
+But there are many different types of content you can use.
+So let’s look at the most common and useful types of content used by SaaS marketing teams to engage and educate potential customers:

 Blogging

-The most popular type of content marketing is blog posts (on your company website or guest posts on another site).
-98% of SaaS companies have used blogs to educate leads, position brands as industry authorities, and improve website ranking on search engine results pages (SERPs).
+About 98% of SaaS companies use blogs to educate leads, position brands as industry authorities, and improve website ranking on search engine results pages (SERPs).
 That includes major SaaS brands like Shopify.

 Video Marketing